frederic-perez/AmE-dictionary/data/idioms.md

 __scruff(y)__
 __scurvy__ Low, mean, contemptible, or despicable._ You’re nothing but a scurvy dog, you know that?_
 __scuttlebutt__ _n_ News; information; gossip.
 (The legend of origin is that the scuttlebutt was a butt [= cask, keg] of drinking water located near a scuttle [= hatch].
 Sailors gathered there to exchange gossip.)
-__sea change__ A massive, fundamental shift or transformation. _The transition from using desktop computers to mobile devices represents a sea change in data management within the field of information technology._
+__sea change__ :two: A massive, fundamental shift or transformation. _The transition from using desktop computers to mobile devices represents a sea change in data management within the field of information technology._
 __second base__ _singular only, US, colloquial_ Touching a partner under his or her clothes, without having sex.
 __second best__ :four: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
 __second guess__